 After a successful capital campaign in 2007-2008, Hope Harbor completed a major renovation of its facility.
 These updates included fire sprinkler systems, updated plumbing, new heating and air systems, a renovated kitchen, walled case management offices, new flooring and paint, an education room for classes, ADA accessibility, and a new roof, doors and windows.

 Hope Harbor offers both an emergency shelter and a transitional shelter.
-The emergency shelter is equipped with 12 beds in three rooms and has a three-quarters ADA accessible bathroom.
+The emergency shelter is equipped with 26 beds in five rooms and has a three-quarters ADA accessible bathroom.
 Emergency shelter services are available from 7:00 p.m. to 8:00 a.m.

-The transitional shelter is equipped with 66 beds in 26 rooms.
+The transitional shelter is equipped with 78 beds.
 One wing is dedicated strictly to families who have entered the transitional program.
 This wing has several adjoining rooms that are used when accommodating families.

 The future is bright for Hope Harbor as we continue to add services and improve our offerings to the homeless.
-It’s always our goal to “lift those in need to lives of sustainable self-sufficiency.”
+It’s always our goal to “help and hope for a life of self-sufficiency.”